Key Takeaways

 When you see that your current commuting time adds up to 4 years of your remaining life, or that your social media habit will consume more time than you'll spend on exercise, reading, and hobbies combined — those numbers have a way of reframing things.

 It's not about guilt.
 It's about clarity.
-Seeing the lifetime numbers makes the trade-offs explicit in a way that day-to-day life rarely does.
+Seeing the lifetime numbers makes the trade-offs explicit in a way that day-to-day life rarely does — especially once you've worked out how much of your life is left to allocate in the first place.

 Small changes compound dramatically.
 Cutting 30 minutes of social media a day reclaims over 180 hours a year — that's more than four full working weeks, given back to you.